codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * In **Use YAML from repository** screen, selecting a new Git integration without selecting a branch results in "undefined is not an object (evaluating '(0,v.first)(this.branchData.selectedItem).displayName')" error.
 * For Azure DevOps Pull Request (PR) (push commit, push reviewers changed, votes score changed, status changed) events, the build status in Azure DevOps is not identical to the build status in Codefresh.
 * Webhook for Bitbucket triggers two-three builds for a single event.
+* Helm step does not support latest Helm versions.
 * Unable to upload more than 100 Allure reports from Codefresh.
+* After upgrade to v2.0.9, Test reports screen does not display all elements.
 * For enhanced Cron triggers, restarting a Cron build or restarting a Cron build from a failed step results in error: "There was a problem rebuilding the selected item.
 Please make sure that the branch <BRANCH> is accessible".
 * Bitbucket builds triggered for events not defined in pipeline.
 * Incorrect step-level metrics for `build` step when `buildx` is set to `true` and the `builder driver` is set to `docker-container`.
 * `stepTemplate`ignores path in `WORKING_DIR` environment variable and runs in default volume path.
 * Statuses in build log outputs not color-coded.
 * Memory usage graph in Builds page shows **Mib** instead of **MiB**.

 **GitOps**
 * Rollouts panel does not display control to expand Analysis Run.
+* Incorrect behavior with `ServerSideApply` for Hybrid GitOps Runtimes.
-* Incomplete list of Pull Requests and Jira issues in Timeline tab of GitOps Apps dashboard when k8s Deployments and Rollouts are both used in the same application.
+* Incomplete list of Pull Requests and Jira issues in Timeline tab of GitOps Apps dashboard when Kubernetes and deployments and Rollouts are both used in the same application.
 * Unable to add managed clusters to GitOps Runtimes.
 * Unable to add a non-OpenShift cluster to GitOps Runtimes.
 * Creating a Git Source using Bitbucket does not load all available repos for selection.
-* Clicking More filters in GitOps Apps dashboard shows truncated names for Labels filter.
+* Truncated names for the Labels filter when clicking **More filters** in GitOps Apps dashboard.

  Subscription & Billing page is inconsistent when the account is paying via Wire Transfer (or any other non-Stripe related method) CR-2589 Alexey